 In general, clients report noticing shifts in the first three sessions.
 Reported shifts include: a greater sense of calm, focus, and clarity after a session, managing his sleep better, and waking up feeling more rested the day after training.
 By the 10th session, clients usually report that the neurofeedback is supporting them in meeting their wellness goals.

 Why We Chose NeurOptimal® for our Neurofeedback Center

-Natalie then sent a few of her mental health clients interested in regulating their emotions to try NeurOptimal and they all found it beneficial.
+Natalie then sent a few of her mental health clients interested in regulating their emotions to try NeurOptimal, and they all found it beneficial.
 The features of the NeurOptimal® that were most attractive to her, besides that it was effective, were that it is fully automated and safe for children to use.

-We also specifically target our rental programs in states that do not have NeurOptimal® centers within an easy reach, such as Nevada, Alaska, North and South Carolina, Texas, Utah and Montana.
+We also specifically target our rental programs in states that do not have NeurOptimal® centers within easy reach, such as Nevada, Alaska, North and South Carolina, Texas, Utah, and Montana.
 NeurOptimal® works best as a weekly or bi-weekly program, so professional rentals provide access to those who live far away from centers.
 We created a neurofeedback program for remote use with a certified trainer who coaches clients through the rental process.

-NeurOptimal® Neurofeedback Reviews (Updated 2022)
+Latest NeurOptimal® Neurofeedback Reviews